jpetits/couloir/README.md

 - Upload `.fit` files from GPS devices
 - Sync activities from Strava (OAuth + background sync with real-time WebSocket progress)
+- Strava webhook — new activities appear automatically when recorded
 - Interactive map with multi-activity overlay and hover to explore each track
 - Elevation and speed charts synced with the map cursor
 - Activity list with filtering, sorting, and infinite scroll